Tipping in Portugal: When, Where & How Much to Tip

 To have a rough idea of what’s the average cost of taxi fare in Portugal, use an online tool like Taxi Fare Finder.
 When booking a taxi or ride through a mobile app, leaving a tip can be conveniently done within the app itself.

-When participating in a guided tour, it is a common practice nowadays to give a tip as a gesture of appreciation if you enjoyed the experience (although, again it is not obligatory).
+When participating in a guided tour, it is a common practice nowadays to give a tip as a gesture of appreciation if you enjoyed the experience (although, again it is not mandatory).

 Lisbon taxi with Lisboa sign and green light on a night